erikabalog/TechnicalTest/README.md

 Designed a simple button as UI components to logout user.
 Implemented redirection to the home page upon successful logout.

-NOTE: Profile page is not protected from unathenticated user because I didn't have enough time to implement it.
+PROBLEM: Profile page is not protected from unathenticated user because I didn't have enough time to implement it.
 Will try to add it later and update you.

+TOTAL TIME TO IMPLEMENT (APROX.): 16-18h